Iwasawa Decomposition for Lie Superalgebras: Introduction

-An important consequence of the Iwasawa decomposition is the existence of a Borel subalgebra of $\g$ complimentary to $\k$ -- in particular one can find a Borel subalgebra containing $\a\oplus\n$.
+An important consequence of the Iwasawa decomposition is the existence of a Borel subalgebra of $\g$ complementary to $\k$ -- in particular one can find a Borel subalgebra containing $\a\oplus\n$.
 Thus a corresponding global symmetric space $G/K$ will be a spherical variety.
 Algebraic symmetric spaces give rise to a beautiful and well-understood source of spherical varieties.
-Many of the features and structures enjoyed by symmetric varieties have been generalized such as the little Weyl group (\cite{knop1990weylgruppe} and \cite{knop1994asymptotic}), wonderful compactifications (\cite{de1983complete}), and (restricted) root systems (\cite{brion1990vers} and \cite{knop1996automorphisms}).
-The author has begun a study of spherical supervarieties and their properties in \cite{sherman2019sphericalsupervar} and \cite{sherman2019spherical}, and this paper shows that many symmetric supervarieties are spherical using the existence of an Iwasawa decomposition.
+Many of the features and structures enjoyed by symmetric varieties have been generalized to spherical varieties such as the little Weyl group (\cite{knop1990weylgruppe} and \cite{knop1994asymptotic}), wonderful compactifications (\cite{de1983complete}), and (restricted) root systems (\cite{brion1990vers} and \cite{knop1996automorphisms}).
+The author has begun a study of spherical supervarieties and their properties in \cite{sherman2021spherical} and \cite{sherman2020spherical}, and this paper shows that many symmetric supervarieties are spherical using the existence of an Iwasawa decomposition.

 Another important use of the Iwasawa decomposition is in the study of invariant differential operators on the symmetric space $G/K$.
-One uses the decomposition to obtain the projection $\UU\g\to S(\a)$ which gives rise to the Harish-Chandra homomorphism.
+One uses the decomposition to obtain a natural projection $\UU\g/\UU\g\k\to S(\a)$, giving rise to the Harish-Chandra homomorphism associated to this pair.
 In \cite{alldridge2012harish} a characterization of the image of the Harish-Chandra homomorphism was given for supersymmetric pairs which admit an Iwasawa decomposition.
-See also \cite{sahi2016capelli} and \cite{sahi2018capelli} for work on the Capelli eigenvalue problem on symmetric supervarieties.
+See also \cite{sahi2016capelli} and \cite{sahi2020capelli} for work on the Capelli eigenvalue problem on symmetric supervarieties.

-The Iwasawa decomposition also comes up in the study of Calogero-Moser-Sutherland systems (see \cite{sergeev2004deformed} for a study of such systems coming from symmetric supervarieties) and spherical representations (see \cite{alldridge2015spherical} for a partial generalization of the Cartan-Helgason theorem to the super case).